 1. Startup is slowing you down

-If your Acer is slow after you press the start button to boot Windows operating system, it may have too many startup programs or services.
-Not only do they increase boot times, but they’ll continue to do so the whole time you are on your PC.
+If your Acer is slow after you press the start button to boot Windows operating system, your PC probably has too many startup programs or services.
+Not only do they increase boot times, but they’ll continue to slow you down thereafter.

 How to fix it: Manage your startup applications.
-Here's a list of helpful tutorials:
+Here's a list of helpful tutorials you can refer to: